darrell-d/debugging/debugging.md

 * Are your files set to the right permissions?
 * Is there a break in network connectivity?
 (CDN down, remote server unavailable etc).
 * Do a cache clear and force reload.
+* Make sure the error log is turned on
 * Check the error log for an extra clues that may not have been displayed on screen (usually in the Apache error log)
 * Are your `ini` file settings in order?
 * Did you get the `needle` `haystack` order right?
 Double check on PHP.net, or your IDE's code hinting.